LiMinggang/madedit-mod/README.txt

 5. Fix: Crash while Windows shutdown(wxWidgets issue)
 6. Fix: Crash because of Astyle assertion failure at line 3229, ASFormatter.cpp(https://sourceforge.net/p/astyle/bugs/422/)
-7. Fix: Cannot open documents on the network server #228 8.Use standalone boost python to replace boost one(No need to compile boost anymore) 9.Use Bind to replace event table in MadEditframe to fix potentail issues 10.Update Simplified Chinese translation
+7. Fix: Cannot open documents on the network server #228
+8. Use standalone boost python to replace boost one(No need to compile boost anymore)
+9. Use Bind to replace event table in MadEditframe to fix potentail issues
+10. Update Simplified Chinese translation

 Mod v0.4.6
 This release is mainly for more encodings support, especially GB18030 and Regex bug fix